jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 You want to stay organized on this journey.
 That means a place to keep track of your timeline, log any notes or things you learn, and have visual indicators for the progress you're making.

-I use Notion for this because it supports this type of project management well.
+I use Notion for this because it supports project management well.
 I make a place for the project.
 I add the timeline and use checkboxes.
-Then, I check them off as I go and take notes as I learn new things.
+Then, I check them off as I go and take notes as I'm learning.

 Here is a list of tools you might want to check out: